 As much as the gentrified modernity surprised me in Kuching it was the atmosphere and sheer uniqueness of time and place that gave me that sense of wander and exploration I was hoping for.

 Kuching had a laid back, sanguine feeling that permeated through every pore of the city that really hit me, it simply oozed an unflappable, unhurried air of complete contentedness.
-Whether the feline like atmosphere was intentional or whether it was an indirect influence from the countless cats making their home here I couldn’t tell, but one thing I did know instantly, cats are worshipped here!
+Whether the feline like atmosphere was intentional or whether it was an indirect influence from the countless cats making their home here I couldn’t tell, but one thing I did know instantly, the city and her feline inhabitants are inextricably linked and cats are absolutely worshipped here!

 Kuching is a city built around and for cats, completely devoted to our feline friends, from the countless small cat statues dotted throughout the city to the larger feline sculptures that are dressed up for specific religious and cultural festivals.
 It has a cat cafe, of course, there are countless cat souvenirs sold in every shop and market, and even and entire cat museum built to showcase and honour everything feline.
 Even the name, Kuching, literaly means cat city!